 Among these devices, all software updates take place on the backend to keep devices compatible with newer versions on the market.

-When virtual PCs can migrate freely among different hosts, even onto third-party servers, users can work on projects outside of the office.
-And that is how cloud computing was conceived, to generalize virtual PCs' mobility on shared hosting.
+When virtual PCs can migrate freely among different hosts, even onto third-party servers, users can work on site projects outside of the office.
+And that is how cloud computing was conceived, to generalize virtual PCs' mobility on shared secure hosting.